-People ask, “What do you do on an online appointment?”
+People ask, “What do you do in an online appointment?”

 Good question.
 I think it’s more about connection and accountability.
-Just like a massage, we need to know and feel like people are care about our well being.
-But just like someone would use to see a personal trainer, someone is expecting you to do show up for yourself.
-But instead of running or lifting weights, I’m asking you about finding time for yourself and moving your body in ways that feel right.
+Just like a massage, we need to know and feel like people care about our well being.
+But just like someone would see a personal trainer, someone is expecting you to show up for yourself.
+But instead of running or lifting weights, I’m asking you about finding time for yourself and moving your body in ways that feel right to you.

 Speaking of feeling right, I think there is a tendency to point out or note the progress.
 I see this in the clients I work with online.
 And I’m always encouraging them not to worry about progress.
 Some of them feel progress and some don’t.
 It’s important to remember that healing and grief (all things we’re currently experiencing collectively) is not linear.
 Progress is happening whether we feel it or not.